Udbhav9628/react-native-highlight-tooltip/README.md

 Internally, `react-native-highlight-tooltip` leverages React's ref system to identify and measure the position and dimensions of the component you want to highlight.
 When a ref is passed to the `HighlightTooltip` component, it dynamically calculates the position of the tooltip relative to the highlighted component.
 The component overlays a semi-transparent backdrop across the screen, darkening everything except the highlighted area, which remains fully visible.
 The tooltip is then positioned near the highlighted component, with an arrow pointing towards it.
 This creates a clear visual focus on the component.
 The package also manages the touch and interaction behavior of the highlighted component, allowing you to control whether users can interact with it while the tooltip is displayed.

 ### Contributing
 Contributions are welcome!
 If you find a bug or have a feature request, please open an issue.
 Feel free to fork the repository and submit a pull request.
-Any contributions, big or small, are appreciated and acknowledged.